First Bowel Movement After C-Section: What to Expect and How to Help

 When to Seek Medical Advice

-- Severe Abdominal Pain: If you experience intense pain that doesn’t improve with over-the-counter medications, it’s essential to consult your doctor.
+1. Severe Abdominal Pain: Intense pain that doesn’t improve with over-the-counter medications needs medical attention.

-- Prolonged Constipation: If you haven’t had a bowel movement in more than three days post-surgery, or if you’re struggling considerably, don’t hesitate to reach out.
+2. Prolonged Constipation: If you haven’t had a bowel movement in more than three days after surgery, or you’re struggling significantly, reach out to your doctor.

-- Signs of Infection: Watch for fever, chills, or unusual discharge from your incision site, as these can indicate complications.
+3. Signs of Infection: Fever, chills, or unusual discharge from the incision site can indicate a complication.
+Don’t wait on these.

 Stool Softener Options

-- Docusate Sodium: This gentle stool softener works by drawing water into the stool, making it easier to pass.
+1. Docusate Sodium: A gentle softener that draws water into the stool, making it easier to pass.

-- Polyethylene Glycol (Miralax): This osmotic agent helps retain water in the stool, softening it for smoother elimination.
+2. Polyethylene Glycol (Miralax): An osmotic agent that retains water in the stool to soften it for smoother elimination.

-- Senna: A natural stimulant laxative, senna encourages bowel contractions while softening stools.
+3. Senna: A natural stimulant laxative that encourages bowel contractions while softening stools.

 Fiber Supplements Benefits

-Many new mothers find that incorporating fiber supplements into their recovery routine can greatly ease the shift back to regular bowel movements after a C-section.
-Fiber supplements can help prevent constipation, promote a healthy gut, and support overall digestive health.
-Here are some recommended options:
+Fiber supplements can ease the shift back to regular bowel movements after a C-section.
+They help prevent constipation, support gut health, and improve overall digestion.
+Here are some options worth considering:

 Consult your healthcare provider before starting any supplement.